 The Madras Thorn is native to Mexico and other parts of Central America including Colombia and Venezuela.
 It has since been introduced to southern Florida, Cuba, Jamaica, Puerto Rico, St. Croix, Hawaii, India and throughout southern Asia.
 Although classified as a drought resistant plant in Tropical and Subtropical Deserts, the Madras Thorn also thrives in moist forests and wet sands.

-Someone spotted Madras Thorn using the Specialty Produce app for iPhone and Android.
+People have spotted Madras Thorn using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.